Functions and Relations for an Evolving Star with Spherical Symmetry: Dynamics for an evolving Star

-where $T(f)$ is any smooth function satisfying $\pa_f T\pa_{\wt t}f>0$, then we get the line element equivalent to (\ref{B1.1}) as follows.
+Assume the solution is $f(\wt t,r)=C$, where $C$ is a constant.
+Making light-cone coordinate transformation $t =T(f(\wt t ,r))$, where $T(f)$ is any smooth function satisfying $\pa_f T\pa_{\wt t}f>0$, then we get the line element equivalent to (\ref{B1.1}) as follows\cite{gu2,gu3},

-where $(a,b)$ are continuous functions of $(t,r)$ with suitable smoothness until the star becomes singular. (\ref{B1.3}) is similar to the ``Eddington - Finkelstein coordinates".
-The advantage of this coordinate system is that, the solution near the stellar center to the Einstein equation can be approximately solved under some ordinary conditions.
+where $(a,b)$ are continuous functions of $(t,r)$ with suitable smoothness until the star becomes singular. (\ref{B1.3}) is similar to the `Eddington - Finkelstein coordinates'.
+In this coordinate system, the field equations have very simple form, and some of them are integrable.
+However, the time coordinate $t$ is different from the usual definition, which should be kept in mind.
+The usual definition is given by $\dl\tau$,